 Years after years, we have been following the development and advancement of fiber optics communication technologies.
 These advancements are made to meet the ever-accelerating demand for better, more efficient optical performances.
 Fiber optic splitter plays a significant role in optical networks by allowing signals on an optical fiber to be shared among two or more fibers.
 But what is a fiber optic splitter?

 Fiber optic splitter, also known as optical splitter, or beam splitter, is an integrated waveguide optical power distribution device that can split an incident light beam into two or more light beams, and vice versa.
-The fiber optic splitter is one of the most important passive devices in the optical fiber link.
+The fiber optic splitter is one of the most impotant passive device in the optical fiber link.

 The FBT splitter offers low cost, common materials (quartz substrate, stainless steel, fiber, hot dorm, GEL), and an adjustable splitting ratio.
 However, its losses are wavelength-dependent, it offers poor spectral uniformity, cannot ensure uniform spectroscopy, and is temperature sensitive.